scintill/electrum-web/docs/INDEX.md

 #### The Story of Electrum

 Electrum was created in 2011, in the midst of the largest online Bitcoin wallet theft ever perpetrated.
-Over 75,000 BTC were stolen.
+Over 75,000 BTC had been stolen.

 Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to rectify this.